 Youth & Community Organizer

 Liz Krushnic is a Newton native with a BA in Feminist, Gender and Sexuality studies from Wesleyan University.
 Prior to the Boston Workmen's Circle, Liz worked at the Let's Get Movin' Program of the East Boston Neighborhood Health Center as an after school program leader, case manager and garden coordinator.
 For the past few years Liz has been attending high holiday services at BWC and loving them.
-She is thrilled to join the BWC team as the Youth and Commnuity Organizer.
-In her free time, she can be found in her garden eating husk cherries or in the kitchen preserving the bounty from her CSA.
-Liz is a fellow at JOIN for Justice.
+In her free time, she can be found in her garden eating husk cherries and watching flowers grow.
+Liz is an alum of the JOIN for Justice Jewish Organizing Fellowship.

 Reach Liz at 617-566-6281 or by email at email@example.com.

 Sandy has worked for, and volunteered with, youth organizations and community coalitions in the Boston area for more than 30 years.
 She was the coordinator of the South End/Lower Roxbury Youth Workers' Alliance for more than ten years- an organization which became a model for other neighborhoods across the city.